 If your microwave ends up igniting a fire, seek help immediately.
 Call the fire department and extinguish the fire using an extinguisher if possible, then vacate the home until first responders arrive.
 Make sure to get medical attention even if you believe you were not injured—inhaling smoke from burning plastics or rubber parts within the appliance itself could make you ill even if you were not burned.
 After the immediate threat of danger has passed, make sure to document the events surrounding your microwave fire, and retain all medical bills and expenses related to the fire or fixing the damages the fire may have caused.
 These records could help Los Angeles Product Liability attorneys with your case if you decide to file a lawsuit.

 A small appliance fire can cause major destruction, resulting in burn injuries and house fires.
-The knowledgeable Los Angeles Product Liability Attorneys at Compass Law Group, P.C. can help if your defective microwave has caught fire.
-Contact us to learn more about the merits of your case and whether you may be qualified to receive a monetary award for injuries or damages incurred as a result of a microwave fire.
+The knowledgeable Los Angeles Product Liability Attorneys at Compass Law Group, LLP can help if your defective microwave has caught fire.